golderbom/LS_Report/README.md

 # Label Studio Reporter
+With these scripts you can merge several *.txt files into one *.txt or *.xlsx format.

-* load list of PNG files from *.txt file.
+* load list of PNG files from *.txt files.
 * for each file: split extension and leave pure file name.
-* write output to new *.txt file
+* write output to new *.txt file or *.xlsx file

-## Installation
-> git clone git@github.com:katanam/label_studio_report.git

 ## Quick Start
+* > git clone git@github.com:golderbom/LS_Report.git
-* Create *.txt files wth list of frames
+* Create *.txt files with list of frames in input folder
-* Open config_ls.json and change"source_path"
+* Open config_ls.json and change "source_path" correspondingly
-* Run a script of the necessary format (.txt or .xlsx)
+* Run script depending on the necessary output format (.txt or .xlsx):

+  > ls_txt_report.py
+  > ls_xlsx_report.py